ClairePalandri/ClairePalandri.github.io/_pages/teaching.md

   - **Causal Inference Workshop (Ph.D.)**

-  I designed a PhD-level course on causal inference for interdisciplinary research, and led it for the PhD students in Sustainable Development at Columbia University in Spring 2022.
+  I designed a PhD-level course on causal inference for interdisciplinary research, and led it for the PhD students in Sustainable Development at Columbia University in the Spring of 2022.
 [Syllabus](../docs/CIworkshop_syllabus.pdf)